mkigikm/CodeGenius/README.md

 ### Phase 0: User Authentication, File Upload (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to see their profiles, upload files or input them via text in a Rails view.
 They will be able to view annotations, but not update them, since that really needs to go through backbone to be done smoothly (Rap Genius doesn't allow adding/editing without javascript on, only viewing on a separate page).
+They will also be able to follow other users from profile pages.

 [Details][phase-zero]

 ### Phase 1: Viewing and Annotating Files (~2 days)
 I will add API routes to serve files and annotation data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, users will be able to add/delete files on a single page, then navigate them and view/annotate them on a single page.
+I will also add markdown to the annotations.

 [Details][phase-one]

-### Phase 2: Editing and Displaying Annotations (~2 days)
+### Phase 2: Layout Design (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will make the layout for the profile and file pages look like my wireframes using css.
+By the end of this phase, everything on the users profile page will be in the right position, and on the files pages, annotations will popup beside the text they are annotating.

 [Details][phase-two]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 3: User Profiles (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.

 [Details][phase-three]

-### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

-[Details][phase-four]

 ### Bonus Features (TBD)
-- [ ] Link to files
+- [ ] Leave general comments on files
 - [ ] "Like" button for annotations
-- [ ] General comments on files
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Activity history (e.g. likes, annotations, uploads, comments)
-- [ ] Annotate with different MIME types
-- [ ] Annotate in markdown
-- [ ] Multiple sessions/session management
 - [ ] Support syntax highlighting
+- [ ] Sign up with Google+
 - [ ] Typeahead search bar
-- [ ] Sign up with Google+
+- [ ] Multiple sessions/session management

 [phase-zero]: ./docs/phases/phase0.md
+[phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
-[phase-four]: ./docs/phases/phase4.md
-[phase-five]: ./docs/phases/phase5.md